 The cilantro-ed up yogurt, or raitha, makes it complete, lending soft tang and a beautifully perked up finish.
 I highly suggest you mix the yogurt first before you encroach on patty making.

 There you have it, a wholesome patty affair, as simple or as brilliant as you wish.
 With cut up cucumbers, red peppers and the like, this transcends impressively as dinner, enough for four, maybe six, upto eight.
-Safe to stay at lowest possible numbers, since, if you heard me earlier, going leftover lunchbox route can be a good thing.
+And if you heard me earlier, going leftover lunchbox route is a very good thing.
 Just like now, as I wait expectantly for precious final bites on quinoachickpeapatty, after I finally type in.
 This.
 Very.
 Last.
 Word.

 - ¾ c water

 - ½ c quinoa (rinse if needed)

 - 2 tsp oil